Criteria for Admission into Student Teaching

 Prospective teachers in Oklahoma must pass the Oklahoma General Education Test (OGET), the appropriate Oklahoma Subject Area Test (OSAT), and the Oklahoma Professional Teaching Examination (OPTE) to be eligible for licensure/certification.
 Complete information and registration bulletins are available from the School of Urban Education.

-During their last semester, students who have passed the appropriate state examinations should make application for a license to teach in Oklahoma.
+During their last semester, students who have passed the appropriate state examinations should make application for a certificate to teach in Oklahoma.
 Changes in regulations can result in changes in professional licensing/certification requirements.

 - Baccalaureate degree with a cumulative GPA of 2.50 or higher.

 - Completion of the appropriate approved program(s) for the area(s) of specialization in which licensing or certification is sought.